Akulliaa/Piano-Roll-App/README.md

 ## 🔔 Incoming

+🚧 Upcoming features to be implemented in future versions:

-🔧 **Coming soon:** Support for `.wav` and `.mp3` audio file import!
+- 🎧 Support for `.wav` and `.mp3` audio file import
-This feature will let you visualize standard audio as a piano roll — stay tuned for the next release.
+- ✏️ Option to **manually create or delete notes** directly in the piano roll interface

+Stay tuned!

 ---